ahoxus/ahoxus.github.io/pages/yolo.md

 ---
 title: you only live once
 description: is yolo the new carpe diem?
+image: /gallery/2019-12 nice bed making.jpeg
-image: 2019-12 nice bed making.jpg
+gallery: 2019-12 nice bed making
 permalink: yolo
 redirect_from:
   - 2019-12 nice bed making